lucianopereira86/Quasar-Dynamic-Resume/README.md

 ![quasar02](/docs/quasar02.JPG)

 The circular menu contains the options: Professional, Awards, Education, Portfolio, Coding and Profile.
 The Highcharts plugin is responsible for the hover effect over the buttons.
+Each menu option shows a window containing their respective data and structure.

 ![quasar03](/docs/quasar03.JPG)